mesosphere/dcos-commons/tutorial.md

 For any framework, at least two components must be configured: the scheduler and the service.
 Scheduler configuration includes things like node count, deployment strategies, and security parameters.
-Service configuration includes task properties such memory, cpu, ports, etc., as well as any configuration passed on to the underlying service.
+Service configuration includes resource settings such memory, cpu, ports, etc., as well as any configuration passed on to the underlying service.